 The Butterfly Effect has been over five years in the making.
 That means that even though the game has been designed by hobbyists, the game is rich in features:

-- Many different objects: cola bottles, balloons, butterflies, domino stones, springs, dynamite
+- Many different objects: cola bottles, balloons, butterflies, domino stones, springs, dynamite, seesaws, penguins

 - Many different types of puzzles

-- Playable in English, Russian, Dutch, Swedish, Spanish, German, Malay, and several other languages.
+- Playable in English, Dutch, German, Russian, French, Danish, Swedish, Turkish, Ukrainian and several other languages.
 Note that not all languages are 100% yet

 - Using vector graphics - all images always rendered at the highest quality

-- There are 45 levels.
+- in Milestone B, there are roughly 70 levels.
 All levels are playable, but a few levels may need a bit more polish.

 (the screenshots are clickable)